-Mild anemia is common and typically treatable.
+Mild anemia is typically treatable.
 However, some types of anemia, such as thalassemia and aplastic anemia, are more severe and can be life threatening.

 Anemia is widespread throughout the world, with approximately

 Anemia occurs when the blood does not contain enough healthy red blood cells.
 As red blood cells carry oxygen around the body, anemia means the body does not receive adequate oxygen through the blood.

 This article looks at whether anemia is life threatening, symptoms of severe types of anemia, and the treatment options available.

 Mild anemia is common and treatable.
 However, if left untreated, iron-deficiency anemia and other forms of moderate to severe anemia can result in life threatening complications and, in some cases, death.

 These life threatening complications occur because the organs cannot function properly when they do not receive enough oxygen.

 Types of anemia that may be life threatening include the following: